 In the case of the House, elections are at the congressional district level.
 Congressional districts are electoral constituencies that elect a member of Congress, who serves a two-year term.
-There is large variation in the number of congressional districts by state, as some states contain several congressional districts, while others states contain only one.10 Senators are elected at the state level and serve six-year terms.
+There is large variation in the number of congressional districts by state, as some states contain several congressional districts, while others states contain only one.
+Senators are elected at the state level and serve six-year terms.
 The terms are staggered so that approximately one-third of the seats are up for election every two years.
 Presidents serve four-year terms.
-In the case of House elections, the 2006 and 2008 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2010 and 2008 elections are included in the pretreatment period, and the 2012 elections included in the pretreatment period.
+In the case of House elections, the 2006 and 2008 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the posttreatment period.
+In the case of Senate elections, the 2004, 2006, and 2008 elections are included in the pretreatment period, and the 2010 and 2012 elections are included in the posttreatment period.
+In the case of presidential elections, the 2004 and 2008 elections are included in the pretreatment period, and the 2012 election is included in the posttreatment period.